jayasuryas2004/deployguard/README.md

-# deployguard
+# DeployGuard

-Zoho Cliq DevOps Automation Bot
+A Zoho Cliq DevOps Automation Bot.

+## Features
+- Automatic deployment monitoring
+- Auto-retry on failure
+- Auto-rollback on config error
+- Bug ticket creation

+## How to Run

+> Instructions will go here as project grows.